I entered a date of 3/31/2040 for when an expense I entered will end. How does the program handle this expense in the final year, 2040?

 How do I view required minimum distributions (RMDs) that I do not use for expenses?

 You can view the excess RMDs (over and above what's used for spending) by looking at the amount transferred to taxable accounts as seen in the screenshot below.
-RMDs that are not spent are only transferred to accounts labeled as 'taxable,' and are distributed pro rata to these accounts based on their balances at the [...]
+RMDs that are not spent are only transferred to accounts labeled as 'taxable,' and are distributed pro rata to these accounts based on their balances at the time. [...]

 When I have an expense, which sources of income are used to cover it first?
 What about investment assets?

-The order is as follows: Additional Cash Inflows Social Security Pensions Required Minimum Distributions (RMDs) Deferred Compensation Taxable/Tax-Advantaged Growth Taxable/Tax-Advantaged Principal Non-Qualified Tax-Deferred Growth Non-Qualified Tax-Deferred Principal Qualified Tax-Deferred Growth Qualified Tax-Deferred Principal This is usually the most tax-efficient way to withdraw money. [...]
+The order is as follows: Additional Cash Inflows Social Security Pensions Required Minimum Distributions (RMDs) Deferred Compensation Taxable/Tax-Advantaged Growth Taxable/Tax-Advantaged Principal Non-Qualified Tax-Deferred Growth Non-Qualified Tax-Deferred Principal Qualified Tax-Deferred Growth Qualified Tax-Deferred Principal This is usually the most tax-efficient way to withdraw money.
+You [...]